YiChiLin/vue-appetizer/README.md

 - Lifecycle hooks like created, mounted, and updated allow vue instances to run specific code throughout its lifespan.

+- Props is an array.
+Data can pass down to the child components.

 [Reference from Vue JS 2.0 - Mastering Web Apps by David Katz in Udemy]